-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 Clarification

-The rel=canonical must be its one entity as must the hreflang element for the page.
+The rel=canonical must be its own entity, as must the hreflang element for the page.

 You cannot combine them under any conditions.
 A correct entry would look like the code below.